nnamon/ctf101-systems-2016/lessonplan.md

 knowledge of the tools and skills needed to further progress onto more advanced topics in the reverse engineering and exploitation of systems applications.

+Please do refer to this lesson plan for all code snippets and references as the lesson progresses.

 ## 1. Overview of Systems Exploitation

 Systems security is an extremely large domain.
 Basically, anything that runs on